MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 ## Common commands

 There are a few command grops that are used frequently with the CLI.
-This table lists many of them and links out to their documentation pages in the reference.
-All subcommands of these groups, and their documenation, can be looked up with the `--help` argument as described above.
+This table lists them and links out to their documentation pages in the reference.
+All subcommands of these groups, and their documenation, can be looked up in online reference or with the `--help` argument.

 | Resource type | Azure CLI command group |